 Hiring all the talent you need in house is often an unnecessary expense.
 Outsourcing instead allows you to receive support for a variety of tasks without the need to commit to salaries, benefits, and office space.
 In fact, many small businesses today are seeing growth by outsourcing, not least because it allows them to overcome many of the obstacles to growth.
 For instance, outsourcing solves the skills gap, the issue of staff turnover, and even the risk of financial mistakes, such as when you outsource a bookkeeper who can manage budgeting.

 If you need support with a variety of business functions, your best option is to delegate to a virtual assistant.
 When you choose MYVA360, you’ll gain access to a whole team of virtual assistants who have helped small businesses grow.
 You’ll also receive the tools you need for business processes at no additional cost.
-Contract your virtual assistant for small business services with a special 5-percent discount when you use this coupon.
+Contract your virtual assistant for small business with a special 10-percent discount when you use schedule a consultation.